BenCaiello/PalmettoBUG/docs/source/Glossary.rst

    Link: https://scanpy.readthedocs.io/en/stable/api/generated/scanpy.pp.combat.html

+.. _CATALYST:
 CATALYST
 ^^^^^^^^

-   An R *package* whose functions and associated *manuscript* served as the inspiration and seed for much of the PalmettoBUG *analysis* functions.
+   An R *package* whose functions and associated manuscript served as the inspiration and seed for much of the PalmettoBUG *analysis* functions.